-The ingredients are pretty basic and you just might have everything you need during the holidays: Croissants, eggs, heavy cream, milk, sugar, vanilla, raisins, and bourbon for soaking the raisins.
+The ingredients are pretty basic and you just might have everything you need during the holidays: Croissants, eggs, heavy cream, whole milk, sugar, vanilla extract, raisins, and bourbon (or dark rum) for soaking the raisins, which is optional.

 The bourbon butter sauce is made of bourbon, brown sugar, butter, heavy cream and cinnamon.

 As wonderful as fancy croissants from the French bakery are; It's all about the Costco croissants when making this bread pudding.
 They are super cheap ($5.99 a dozen) and you only need about 6 of them for this recipe.

 How to Make Croissant Bread Pudding

 The concept of making bread pudding is quite simple.
 Add a custard base to bread and bake it until it's cooked through and golden on top.
 Here's how we go step-by-step to comletion.

 Start off with 1 pound of croissants.
 Cube them and dry them out in a low temp oven.